Types of experience

 Working on campus throughout the school year, or over the summer, can be a great way to explore different careers, build skills that you enjoy using, make some extra money and get experience that will impress employers!
 As with any job search, to find a job on-campus it’s important to know what kinds of skills you would like to develop as well as what kind of job you are looking for.
 The trick is finding one that is in line with your interests.

-Have you ever considered working at on campus at?
-Looking to gain experience or learn about what it’s like working at the university.
+Have you ever considered working on campus?
+Looking to gain experience or learn about what it’s like working at the university?

 If you’re an undergraduate or graduate student (domestic or international) studying on a full or part-time basis you are eligible to apply for a work study position.
 Positions are available in the Fall/Winter Term (September-February) and the Spring/Summer Term (May-August).
 Many positions are CCR eligible!

 Please note: students registered in Toronto School of Theology programs are not eligible for work-study positions.

 See postings from your favourite departments, and apply through the Career & Co-curricular Learning Network (CLNx) job board.

 Other jobs on campus

 Check out the Career & Co-curricular Learning Network(CLNx) job board and don’t forget to check with friends, professors, T.A.’s and U of T staff, and department and faculty websites to learn about other campus job postings.

 Temporary jobs on campus